thisHermit/thisHermit.github.io/_posts/2019-08-11-best-place-for-restaurant-in-scarborough-toronto.markdown

 ## Methodology

-I used BeautifulSoup to get the data from Wikipedia and then converted it to Pandas Dataframe
+I used BeautifulSoup to get the data from Wikipedia and then converted it to Pandas Dataframe.

 ![]({{ site.url }}/assets/Screenshot_2019-08-11_19-30-40.png)

 Then I mereged with the Geospatial Coordinates.
 ![]({{ site.url }}/assets/Screenshot_2019-08-11_19-32-24.png)

 Here is a map of the Neighborhoods in discussion.